sflavelle/writing/Shorts and One-Shots/JevilxReader Stories/Better The Jevil You Know.md

 After what might have felt like an eternity existing without consciousness, soon you began to feel, to take shape once more.
 You were still trapped within your mind, but gradually your mind began to awaken and dream once more.

 At first your dreams were a blur, more colors and concepts, vague feelings than something substantial.
 But as the days progressed your dreams became more 'real', more solid.
-Your brain, your mind was able to start forming objects and structures once more.
+Your brain, your mind was able to start forming objects and structures in your thoughts once more.

 In one such dream, you were exploring a gigantified version of your home, roaming your cluttered computer desk like some kind of borrower.
 Stepping around Stream Decks and controllers and cables, you were exploring as a tiny version of yourself, and it was kind of exhilarating--